 Car Usage

-How often and how far one drives, whether for daily commuting or occasional use, can influence car insurance rates.
-Commercial cars usually have different rates than personal cars.
+How often and how far one drives each year can influence car insurance rates.
+Drivers who list their cars primary use as “Pleasure” vs. “Commuting to work” see cheaper insurance rates.
+Cars used for commercial purposes usually have higher rates than personal cars.

 Credit Score

 In many states, your credit score can affect your car insurance rates.
-For example, a female driver with a bad credit score might have a higher car insurance premium than their counterpart with a good credit score.
+For example, a female driver with a bad credit score might have a higher car insurance premium than a driver with the same insurance rating factors but with a good credit score.

 By law, the following four states cannot use credit history as a rating factor: California, Hawaii, Massachusetts, and Michigan.